sventhondyke/pyStatsFC/README.md

 ##### Table position method

     >>> print "In seventh position are", Table('premier-league').position(7).team ...
-In tenth position are Stoke City
+In seventh position are Stoke City